-If you struggle with symptoms of arthritis, it might feel daunting to start or maintain an exercise program.
-But with the right knowledge and equipment, regular exercise can reduce pain, improve joint function and boost the quality of life of people with arthritis, according to the Centers for Disease Control and Prevention.
+If you have symptoms of arthritis, it might feel daunting to start or maintain an exercise program.
+But with the right knowledge and equipment, regular exercise can reduce pain, improve joint function and boost the quality of life, according to the Centers for Disease Control and Prevention.

 Video of the Day